Angela Andreoli: Junior: 2020–21

-Senior
+Senior gymnastics career

 2022

 Andreoli became age-eligible for senior competition in 2022.
 She made her senior international debut at the DTB Pokal Team Challenge.
 Her scores on vault, uneven bars, and floor exercise contributed towards Italy's second-place finish.
 Individually Andreoli won gold on floor exercise ahead of Konnor McClain.
 Andreoli next competed at the City of Jesolo Trophy.
 She helped Italy finish second as a team and individually finished fourth on vault.
 In June Andreoli competed at the Mediterranean Games alongside Martina Maggio, Alice D'Amato, Asia D'Amato, and Giorgia Villa.
 Together they won gold in the team competition, over five points ahead of second place France.
 In August Andreoli competed at the European Championships where Italy won gold as a team.
 During event finals Andreoli won bronze on floor exercise behind Jessica Gadirova and teammate Maggio.
 In October it was revealed that Andreoli would miss out on competing at the World Championships due to injury.

+2023

+Andreoli competed at the 2023 European Championships alongside Alice D'Amato, Asia D'Amato, Manila Esposito, and Giorgia Villa; together they finished second as a team behind Great Britain.
+Andreoli was later selected to compete at the 2023 World Championships alongside D'Amato, Esposito, Elisa Iorio, and Arianna Belardelli.
+Andreoli contributed a score on balance beam towards Italy's fifth-place finish.

+2024

+Andreoli competed at the 2024 European Championships alongside Alice D'Amato, Asia D'Amato, Manila Esposito, and Elisa Iorio.
+On the first day of competition Andreoli recorded the third highest all-around score but did not medal due to two-per-country limitations since Esposito and D'Amato scored higher.
+During event finals she won bronze on floor exercise.
+On the final day of competition, the team final, Andreoli recorded scores on vault, balance beam, and floor exercise, helping Italy win their third European team title.

+In July Andreoli competed at the Italian Championships where she won the national title on floor exercise.
+At the conclusion of the competition she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Esposito, Iorio, and Giorgia Villa.

+At the 2024 Olympic Games Andreoli helped Italy qualify to the team final in second place.
+During the team final Andreoli contributed a score on vault, balance beam, and floor exercise towards Italy's second-place finish, tying Italy's highest Olympic team placement.
+The last time the Italian women won an Olympic team medal was 96 years prior at the 1928 Olympic Games.

+While competing at the Arthur Gander Memorial in November, Andreoli injured her knee and withdrew from the competition.
+It was later revealed that a bone in her knee became detached and she would require surgery to repair it.